New dangers & familiar threats - how PSV will test Rangers

 |Coverage: Listen on BBC Radio Scotland Extra/DAB/810MW, live text commentary on the BBC Sport website & app

-It was a three-word social media post in the immediate aftermath of their thrashing of the Austrian league's runners-up Sturm Graz that was designed to demonstrate the intent of PSV when they go head-to-head over the next eight days with Rangers for a place in the Champions League group stage for the second time in a year.
+"Time for revenge," roared PSV Eindhoven on social media in the immediate aftermath of their thrashing of the Austrian league's runners-up Sturm Graz.

+The three-word post was designed to demonstrate PSV's intent when they go head-to-head over the next eight days with Rangers for a place in the Champions League group stage for the second time in a year.

-Antonio Colak was the hero for Rangers on the hour mark in the Netherlands last season as the Scottish side ended a 12-year hiatus in Europe's premier club competition.
+Antonio Colak was the hero for Rangers in the Netherlands last season as the Scottish side ended a 12-year hiatus in Europe's premier club competition.

 In a replica of that 3-2 aggregate triumph, the first leg is at Ibrox with the return on the road.
 PSV were undoubtedly favourites going into that decisive game in 2022, but the odds were upset at the end of a fairly even match.